meetecho/janus-gateway/README.md

        openssl-devel libsrtp-devel sofia-sip-devel glib-devel \
        opus-devel libogg-devel pkgconfig gengetopt libtool autoconf automake

+Notice that you may have to ```yum install epel-release``` as well if you're attempting an installation on a CentOS machine instead.

 On Ubuntu or Debian, it would require something like this:

 	aptitude install libmicrohttpd-dev libjansson-dev libnice-dev \